mcneel/developer.rhino3d.com/_guide_topics/cpp/installing-tools-windows.md

 **Congratulations!** You have the tools to build a C/C++ plugin for Rhino for Windows. **Now what?**

-Check out the [Creating your first C/C++ plugin for Rhino]({{ site.baseurl }}/guides/cpp/your-first-plugin-windows/) guide for instructions building - your guessed it - your first plugin.
+Check out the [Creating your first C/C++ plugin for Rhino]({{ site.baseurl }}/guides/cpp/your-first-plugin-windows/) guide for instructions building - you guessed it - your first plugin.